Navagraha

 Overview and Significance

-Ketu is the south node of the Moon — the tail of the cosmic serpent whose head is Rahu.
+Ketu — also known as the South Node of the Moon, the Dragon’s Tail, Cauda Draconis in classical Western texts, and Shikhi (the headless comet) in Sanskrit sources — is the tail of the cosmic serpent whose head is Rahu.
 While Rahu represents the soul’s unquenched worldly desires, Ketu represents what the soul has already mastered in past lives and is now ready to transcend.
 In Vedic astrology, Ketu holds the unique position of being the Moksha Karaka (significator of liberation) — the planet that facilitates the soul’s ultimate journey from worldly attachment to spiritual freedom.

 Like Rahu, Ketu is a Chhaya Graha (shadow planet) without a physical body.
 In mythology, Ketu is the headless body of the demon — and this headlessness is symbolically significant.
 Ketu operates without rational thought; it works through intuition, instinct, and a deep inner knowing that transcends logic.
 Where Rahu calculates and strategises, Ketu simply knows.
 This is why Ketu is associated with psychic abilities, clairvoyance, and sudden flashes of insight that cannot be explained through ordinary reasoning.